fede16798/fede16798/README.md

 - 👋 Hi, I’m @fede16798
-- Here you will be able to find different kind of projects, from websites with HTML and CSS, some exercises in python to automation tests with Katalon Studio and the integration with Jenkins.
+- Here you will be able to find different kinds of projects, from websites with HTML and CSS, some exercises in Python to automation tests with Katalon Studio, and the integration with Jenkins.
-- I invite you to check my portfolio made with HTML, CSS and a bit of Javascript: https://federicoamico.000webhostapp.com/
+- I invite you to check my portfolio made with HTML, CSS, and a bit of Javascript: https://www.federicoamico-portfolio.com/
-- My apologize for not having my own url.
-- 🌱 I’m currently learning to be a Fullstack developer in Java and React.
+- 🌱 I’m a Fullstack developer in Java and React.
 - 📫 You can talk with me in LiknedIn: https://www.linkedin.com/in/federico-martin-amico/
-- I can talk in Spanish and English, that's why you can find some projects are made in Spanish, like my portfolio.
+- I speak either Spanish or English, which is why you can find some projects made in Spanish, like my portfolio.
 <!---
 fede16798/fede16798 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.